srinivas-6/German-Traffic-Sign-Detection-Benchmark-using-RetinaNet/README.md

 ![image](/assets/data_dist.png)

 Lets have a look at few images of the dataset, follow the code in [notebook](/data_exploration.ipynb)  for visualization and splitting the data.
-Make sure that the path specified to load the files are correct.
+Make sure that the path specified is correct as the notebook uses relative imports to load the files.

 ![image](/assets/input.png)